-Limit sweets and junk food, like chips and cookies.
+Offer healthy meals and snacks.
+Limit sweets and junk food like chips.
 Limit sugar and fat.
-Limit juice and all sweetened beverages to 4ounces per day.
+Milk should be given at meal times, but limit it to 16 ounces per day.
+Limit juice and all sweetened beverages to 4 ounces per day.
 Water should be offered throughout the day.
+Wean all bottles and pacifiers.

 Limit TV to 1 hour per day.
 Encourage your child to be active and play outdoors.